NRCan/CanFlood/README.md

 2) Ensure the required python packages or dependencies shown in the [requirements file](https://github.com/IBIGroupCanWest/CanFlood/tree/master/requirements) are installed.
 Typically, this step is skipped and users just attempt to use the tool until an error is thrown.
 As of last test, a default install of QGIS 3.16.4 included all the CanFlood dependencies except 'openpyxl' (needed by the 'results - BCA' tools).
 Instructions for installing additional python packages in QGIS are provided [here](https://github.com/IBIGroupCanWest/CanFlood/issues/6).

-3) Download the latest CanFlood zip from the above [plugin_zips folder](https://github.com/IBIGroupCanWest/CanFlood/tree/master/plugin_zips) to your computer (click the latest .zip, click the 'download' button.
-DO NOT right click ...
-'Save As').

-4) If you're re-installing or upgrading, it is safest to first uninstall CanFlood and restart QGIS before continuing with a new install.

-5) In QGIS, install CanFlood to your profile from the newly downloaded zip  (Plugins > Manage and Install... > Install from Zip > navigate to the .zip > Install Plugin).
+3) Install the plugin from the QGIS repository (Plugins > Manage and Install... > All > search for CanFlood > Install).

-6) In QGIS, Turn the plugin on if needed(Plugins > Manage and Install ... > Installed > check 'CanFlood').
 If a dependency error is thrown, see 'troubleshooting' below.
 If successful, you should see the three CanFlood buttons on your toolbar and a 'CanFlood' entry in the 'Plugins' menu.

+4) If you're re-installing or upgrading, it is safest to first uninstall CanFlood and restart QGIS before continuing with a new install.

-7) We recommend implementing the QGIS DEBUG logger for more detailed readouts and CanFlood model debugging.
+5) We recommend implementing the QGIS DEBUG logger for more detailed readouts and CanFlood model debugging.
 See [this post](https://stackoverflow.com/a/61669864/9871683) for insturctions.

 ### tl;dr
-download the latest zip from [here](https://github.com/IBIGroupCanWest/CanFlood/tree/master/plugin_zips) and install from zip in QGIS.
+Install from the repository and install any required dependencies (e.g. 'openpyxl').

 ### Troubleshooting Installation

 As both QGIS and CanFlood are active open source projects, getting your installation configured can be challenging, especially if you lack admin privileges to your machine and have no pyqgis experience.
 Some installations of QGIS may not come pre-installed with all the required python packages and dependencies listed in the [requirements](https://github.com/IBIGroupCanWest/CanFlood/tree/master/requirements) file.
 If you get a ModuleNotFound error, your QGIS install does not have the required packages.
 This can be easily remedied by a user with admin privileges and working pyqgis knowledge.
-The following [solution](https://github.com/IBIGroupCanWest/CanFlood/issues/6#issuecomment-592091488) provides some guidance on installing third party python modules, but you'll likely need admin privilege.
+The following [solution](https://github.com/IBIGroupCanWest/CanFlood/issues/6#issuecomment-592091488) provides some guidance on installing third party python modules, but you'll likely need admin privileges.

 ## Getting Started